InVisionApp/www-code-challenge/README.md

 https://www.dropbox.com/s/fhjb47ti6gyf8av/workflow-enterprise.sketch?dl=1

-The images used in the sketch file can be found in the `/public/images/` directory
+The images used in the sketch file can be found in the `/public/images/` directory.
+Also note, the desktop and mobile layouts are different sketch pages.

 ## Summary